LeBron and Bronny James make history as the NBA's first father-son duo to play together

+“That moment, us being at the scorer’s table together and checking in together, it’s a moment I’m never going to forget,” LeBron said.
+“No matter how old I get, no matter how my memory may fade as I get older or whatever, I will never forget that moment.”

-LeBron and Bronny checked into the game together with four minutes left in the second quarter, prompting a big ovation from a home crowd aware of the enormity of the milestone.
-LeBron had already started the game and played 13 minutes before he teamed up with his 20-year-old son to make history.
+Father and son checked into the game against Minnesota simultaneously with four minutes left in the second quarter, prompting a big ovation from a home crowd aware of the enormity of the milestone.
+The 39-year-old LeBron had already started the game and played 13 minutes before he teamed up with his 20-year-old son for about 2 1/2 minutes of action.

-LeBron James is the 39-year-old top scorer in NBA history, while LeBron James Jr. was a second-round pick by the Lakers last summer.
+LeBron James is one of the greatest players in NBA history, a four-time champion and 20-time All-Star, while LeBron James Jr. was a second-round pick by the Lakers last summer.
 They are the first father and son to play in the world's top basketball league at the same time, let alone on the same team.

 “Y’all ready?
 You see the intensity, right?
 Just play carefree, though,” father told son on the bench before they checked in, an exchange captured by the TNT cameras and microphones.
 “Don’t worry about mistakes.
 Just go out and play hard.”

+Their time on court together was fast and furious, just as LeBron promised.
-LeBron and Bronny played 2 1/2 minutes on court together, and LeBron missed two perimeter shots before making a dunk.
-Bronny had an early rebound and missed a tip-in.

-Bronny's first NBA jump shot was a 3-pointer that came up just short.
-He checked out with 1:19 left in the second quarter, getting another ovation.
+LeBron, who finished the night with 16 points, missed two perimeter shots before making a dunk.
+Bronny had an early offensive rebound and missed a tip-in, and his first NBA jump shot moments later was a 3-pointer that came up just short.
+He checked out one possession later with 1:19 left in the second quarter, getting another ovation.

+Bronny didn't play again in the Lakers' 110-103 victory over the Timberwolves.

+“(I) tried not to focus on everything that’s going on around me, and tried to focus on going in as a rookie and not trying to mess up,” Bronny said.
+“But yeah, I totally did feel the energy, and I appreciate Laker Nation for showing the support for me and my dad.”

 LeBron and Bronny joined a small club of father-son professional athletes who played together.
 The Griffeys made history 34 years ago, and they even homered in the same game on Sept.
 14, 1990.